 First, Santa Clara County – home to San Jose, Cupertino, Sunnyvale, Mountain View, Palo Alto, Los Altos, Santa Clara, Campbell, Los Gatos, Saratoga, Monte Sereno, Milpitas, Morgan Hill,and a number of other cities and towns.
-This area has generally come up in price about 2-3% since last year, and list price is up approximately 3% from last month while the sale price has dropped roughly 2%.
-Of course, it wasn’t an even slide.
-Late summer and winter saw a drops after last year’s highest peak in sales price around late spring.
+This area has generally come up in price about 2-3% since last year, though in July the median sale price is almost 7% higher in 2020 than in 2019!
+Since last month, sales prices are holding steady and median list price is down approximately 2% from last month, though it is up around 5% compared to 2019.
+Of course, it hasn’t been even growth.
+Late summer and winter saw drops after last year’s highest peak in sales price around late spring.
 We’re currently near the usual seasonal peak market, beating the sales price average of 2019 but still below peak prices from May 2018.

 And the condominium and townhouse report for Santa Clara County:

-This year shows about a 5% drop in price for condos and townhomes since last year, and about a 3% rise in median list price and a 0.5% drop in median sale price from last month.
+This year shows about a 3% rise in sales price for condos and townhomes since last year, and about a 4% rise in median sales price and a stable median list price from last month.

 Next, San Mateo County – home to Menlo Park, Redwood Shores, San Mateo, Half Moon Bay, and other Peninsula Communities.
 This area is generally more expensive than Santa Clara County, with variation, of course – a general rule of thumb might be 20-25% more costly.
-This area shows about a 3% list price increase since last month but a roughly 5% decrease from last year, and a roughly 7% decrease in median sale price since last year but holding steady since last month.
+This area shows roughly a 0.5% dip in list price since last month, but a roughly 13% increase from last year!
+It also shows a roughly 1% drop in median sale price since last month and approximately a 10% increase since last year.

 The condo and townhome report for San Mateo County:

-Since last month, prices have dipped around 9-14%, and dipped roughly 7-13% since last year.
+Since last month prices have dipped around 0.5% and climbed roughly 4% since last year.

 And lastly, coastal Santa Cruz County.
 While Santa Clara County and San Mateo County are part of the San Francisco Bay Area, and considered to be “Northern California”, Santa Cruz County is part of the Monterey Bay and is “Central California” or “Central Coast”.
 This region is less expensive that Santa Clara County, so is an attractive destination for retirees who don’t really want to move too far from home, but benefit from less expensive housing.
 Santa Cruz County includes the highly regarded University of California at Santa Cruz, exquisite beaches, and plenty of wineries – among more reasons to visit, if not make it your home!